 He followed it with top-rating dinosaur specials and also consulted on the arena show Walking with Dinosaurs – the Arena Spectacular.

 Tim founded production company Impossible Pictures and was Co-creator of the spectacular drama series Primeval, which became a hit prime-time show for ITV across five seasons.

 He executive-produced all of the company’s drama output, including the 13-episode series Sinbad.
-Most recently, he was Executive Producer of the ITV action adventure Beowulf, and is currently overseeing another major project for the network, new six-part murder mystery
+Most recently, he was Executive Producer of the ITV action adventure Beowulf and the six-part murder mystery The Loch.

 Scott Faris - Live Action Director